Did I Stutter?

-"Did I Stutter?" is the sixteenth episode of the fourth season of the American comedy television series The Office, and the show's sixty-ninth episode overall.
+"Did I Stutter?" is the sixteenth episode of the fourth season of the American comedy television series The Office and the show's sixty-ninth episode overall.
 Written by Brent Forrester and Justin Spitzer, and directed by Randall Einhorn, the episode first aired in the United States on May 1, 2008 on NBC.

-The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
 In this episode, Michael Scott (Steve Carell) is shocked when Stanley Hudson (Leslie David Baker) yells at him, and is unsure how to handle the situation.
 Michael tries to assert his power over Stanley, by pretending to fire him, but that only makes matters worse.
 The two eventually end up alone in the office.
 Meanwhile, Jim Halpert (John Krasinski) receives a warning about his job performance, Pam Beesly (Jenna Fischer) is forced to wear her glasses, and Dwight Schrute (Rainn Wilson) buys Andy Bernard's (Ed Helms) car.

 Originally, episode writers Justin Spitzer and Brent Forrester were supposed to write two separate episodes.
 However, the effects of the 2007–2008 Writers Guild of America strike forced the two to share an episode.
 "Did I Stutter?" contained several pop culture references.
 It received largely positive reviews from critics, who praised the interaction between Carell and Baker.
 The episode earned a Nielsen rating of 3.9 in the 18–49 demographic, being viewed by 7.76 million viewers.